datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 - Individual jobs (for example subject-specific analyses) are computed in **throw-away dataset clones** to avoid unwanted interactions between parallel jobs.
 - Beyond computing in job-specific, temporary locations, individual job results are also saved into uniquely identified :term:`branch`\es to enable simple **pushing back of the results** into the target dataset.
-- The jobs constitute a complete DataLad-centric workflow in the form of a simple bash script, including dataset build-up and tear-down routines in a throw-away location, result computation, and result publication back to the target dataset.
+- The jobs constitute a complete DataLad-centric workflow in the form of a simple **bash script**, including dataset build-up and tear-down routines in a throw-away location, result computation, and result publication back to the target dataset.
   Thus, instead of submitting a ``datalad run`` command to the job scheduler, **the job submission is a single script**, and this submission is easily adapted to various job scheduling call formats.
 - Right after successful completion of all jobs, the target dataset contains as many :term:`branch`\es as jobs, with each branch containing the results of one job.
   A manual :term:`merge` aggregates all results into the :term:`master` branch of the dataset.